- What Is Breast Lift Surgery?

 - Crescent Breast Lift: Those who need minimal lifting of the areola may be the best candidates for a crescent mastopexy.
 This technique removes a small, moon-shaped section of skin above the areola.
 When this is closed, the areola is subsequently moved higher on the breast.
 This type of lift utilizes a small incision at the top border of the areola that is well-disguised and heals well.

 - Periareolar Breast Lift: This is also referred to as a doughnut mastopexy, concentric mastopexy, or Benelli Mastopexy.
-Dr. Zemmel performs this technique with the addition of an implant.
+Dr. Zemmel and Dr. Reddy perform this technique with the addition of an implant.
 The periareolar mastopexy can effectively tighten loose skin while reducing the areolar size.
-It is carried out as Dr. Zemmel creates a circular incision around the border of the areola.
+It is carried out as a circular incision is created around the border of the areola.
 A doughnut-shaped area of skin is then removed and the incision is closed, hiding potential scarring around the border of the areola.

 - Vertical Breast Lift: A vertical mastopexy, or full-anchor pattern incision, is ideal for those who have a greater amount of excess skin and sagging than can be properly addressed with the above techniques.
 This procedure involves an incision that completely traces the areolar border and includes a vertical, downward incision, creating a “lollipop” shape.
 The anchor pattern may also require a horizontal incision in the inframammary crease below the breast.

 - Full Mastopexy: A full mastopexy is recommended when the amount of excess skin and the areola position cannot be effectively lifted utilizing a different technique.
 With a full lift, the incision is made around the areola, vertically above the areola, and within the breast’s natural fold.
 This “anchor” pattern has the shape of an upside down “T”.
 Although it utilizes the largest incision, scarring is well-concealed and tends to heal nicely.
-In Dr. Zemmel’s experience, his patients will always accept a full lift incision pattern for the benefit of improved shape.
+In our surgeons’ experience, their patients will always accept a full lift incision pattern for the benefit of improved shape.

 As a general principle in breast lifting, the more excess breast skin, and the lower the nipple areola is found on the front of the breast, the greater the lift required to give good shape.
-Dr. Zemmel believes that nearly all of his patients will accept a somewhat longer scar for the benefit of improved shape.
+Our surgeons believe that nearly all patients will accept a somewhat longer scar for the benefit of improved shape.

-If a breast implant is placed with your breast lift, Dr. Zemmel will use the same incision.
+If a breast implant is placed with your breast lift, the same incision will be used.
 The implant will be placed in a pocket directly under the breast tissue, or deeper, under the muscle of the chest wall.

-Dr. Zemmel and his team close all the incisions with fine absorbable sutures that give an excellent cosmetic result and do not need to be removed.
+Dr. Zemmel and Dr. Reddy close all the incisions with fine absorbable sutures that give an excellent cosmetic result and do not need to be removed.

-Dr. Zemmel goes into great detail to advise you on what technique will given you the best results as well as the pros and cons of each.
+Dr. Zemmel and Dr. Reddy go into great detail to advise you on what technique will given you the best results as well as the pros and cons of each.

 What Are the Risks of Breast Lift Surgery?

-A breast lift (mastopexy) is a complex breast operation that should be performed by a board-certified plastic surgeon.
+A breast lift (mastopexy) is a complex breast operation that should be performed by a qualified plastic surgeon.
 While the magnitude of a breast lift surgery of less than a cardiac or abdominal operation for example, breast lifting has risks that must be addressed.
-Dr. Zemmel will do everything in his power to provide you with the safest, most reliable procedure with the best outcome.
-He accomplishes this through a number of ways:
+Our surgeons will do everything in their power to provide you with the safest, most reliable procedure with the best outcome.
+They accomplish this through a number of ways:

-- Dr. Zemmel performs all surgery in the hospital setting and uses only operating rooms with the highest level of safety accreditation.
+- Dr. Zemmel and Dr. Reddy perform all surgery in the hospital setting and uses only operating rooms with the highest level of safety accreditation.

-- Dr. Zemmel performs surgery with Board Certified Anesthesiologists and Board Certified Nurse Anesthetists to ensure the safest anesthesia.
+- Dr. Zemmel and Dr. Reddy perform surgery with Board Certified Anesthesiologists and Board Certified Nurse Anesthetists to ensure the safest anesthesia.

-- Dr. Zemmel performs surgery with the same operating room team in order to maintain consistency with each procedure.
+- Dr. Zemmel and Dr. Reddy perform surgery with the same operating room team in order to maintain consistency with each procedure.

-- Dr. Zemmel uses the highest quality materials and instruments when performing your procedure.
+- Dr. Zemmel and Dr. Reddy use the highest quality materials and instruments when performing your procedure.

-- Dr. Zemmel follows his patient very closely after surgery to ensure the smoothest and easiest recovery for his patients.
+- Dr. Zemmel and Dr. Reddy follow their patients very closely after surgery to ensure the smoothest and easiest recovery for their patients.

 With any surgery, however, there is always a small possibility of complications or a reaction to the anesthesia.
 Bleeding and infection following a breast lift are extremely uncommon and occur less than 1% of the time.
 You incisions can widen to form thickened scars or you may have some asymmetry between the bests.
-You can reduce your risks by closely following Dr. Zemmel’s advice before surgery and postoperatively.
-Dr. Zemmel will discuss all of the risks and potential complications during you initial and pre-operative appointments.
+You can reduce your risks by closely following your surgeon’s advice before surgery and postoperatively.
+They will discuss all of the risks and potential complications during your initial and pre-operative appointments.

 What Can I Expect After Breast Lift Surgery?